 3. Categorize your Stakeholders by Influence and Interest

 Here is a straightforward diagram to use to organize your stakeholder groups and visualize where they will fit in terms of their influence and interest in the CMMS software.
+Prioritizing those who have a high interest and high influence can help you gain support from the top down.

-Use FTMaintenance to Meet All of Your Stakeholders’ Needs
+FTMaintenance Meets Your Stakeholders’ Needs